AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 6}, -100, 100) -- 100 random data with 6 features (including one "bias").

-local labelDataMatrix = TensorL:createTensor({numberOfData, 1}, 9999) -- Making sure that at all values, it predicts very high time-to-leave value.
+local priceVector = TensorL:createTensor({numberOfData, 1}, 9999) -- Making sure that at all values, it predicts very high time-to-leave value.
 Do not use math.huge here.

 ```